XiangJinyu/xiangjinyu.github.io/src/content/posts/2025-ai-thoughts.md

 However, growth in the physical world always has limits.
 When growth slows down or even stagnates (the gradient returns to zero), people feel pain and confusion.

 At that time, humans often save themselves in two ways:
-1.  **Rewiring the Reward Function (Rewiring Reward Function)**: proactively revise the objective variable (Objective Variable) being optimized.
+1.  **Rewiring the Reward Function**: proactively revise the objective variable being optimized.
 Rather than simply pursuing indicators in the external physical world with diminishing marginal returns (such as money), shift the value anchor to spiritual or moral dimensions.
-For example, Stoicism (Stoicism) re-encodes uncontrollable negative feedback (pain) from the outside world into a positive value signal (tempering) through cognitive reframing (Cognitive Reframing), thereby achieving the self-consistency and robustness of the Reward mechanism.
+For example, Stoicism re-encodes uncontrollable negative feedback (pain) from the outside world into a positive value signal (tempering) through cognitive reframing, thereby achieving the self-consistency and robustness of the Reward mechanism.
-2.  **Exploring inward (Latent Space Exploration)**: no longer rely on sparse feedback from the physical world, but turn inward to find satisfaction in the Latent Space of the spiritual world.
-By roaming and recombining within some high-dimensional feature space, construct an endless stream of intrinsic rewards (Intrinsic Reward).
+2.  **Exploring inward**: no longer rely on sparse feedback from the physical world, but turn inward to find satisfaction in the Latent Space of the spiritual world.
+By roaming and recombining within some high-dimensional feature space, construct an endless stream of intrinsic rewards.

-From a computational perspective, this may explain the inevitability of the evolution of religion and philosophy: **they construct an optimization objective with an Infinite Horizon, and build a feedback mechanism in Latent Space that can continuously generate Dense Intrinsic Reward (dense intrinsic reward).**
+From a computational perspective, this may explain the inevitability of the evolution of religion and philosophy: **they construct an optimization objective with an Infinite Horizon, and build a feedback mechanism in Latent Space that can continuously generate Dense Intrinsic Reward.**

 # Conclusion